jfrader/lightning-accounts/README.md

 # Lightning Accounts

-Lightning Accounts is a Nodejs server that allows users to register and deposit/withdraw satoshis using the Bitcoin Lightning Network.
+Nodejs server that allows users to register and deposit/withdraw satoshis using the Bitcoin Lightning Network.

 ## Quick Start